 All EC designated motors (25-EC with control module, 45-EC, 60-EC or 100-EC) utilize a low voltage control circuit that can be daisy chained between fans to modulate speed as a group.
 This circuit can be controlled via a wall-mounted potentiometer or tied to a building automation system capable of 0-10VDC signal.

-Wired or Wireless FanCenter Manager
+Wireless FanCenter Manager

 All EL designated motors (45-EL, 60-EL or 100-EL) utilize a FanCenter Manager to monitor and control fan speed, rotation direction, 24/7/365 scheduling and error reporting.
 Great for high bay spaces, large arrays or multi-building control.
 Local and remote access can be enabled.
 Optional Connect software allows connectivity between BACnet/IP, Modbus TCP, or Tridium NiagaraAX framework.
-(Wired and wireless version available).